 Gusto's courteous and friendly staff take care of you as you dine-in at the cafe or right in your seat while watching a movie.

-The Gusto menu begins with enticing starters like popcorn topped with parmigiano and black pepper, white truffle, or pimenton and garlic.
-A delightful array of selections include: a duo of housemade hummus and tzatziki, flatbread pizza with herb marinated Roman artichokes, portobella and Manchego cheese, and salad topped with grilled tuna, roasted peppers, and capers.
-Favorite sandwich flavors can be enjoyed warm as a panini with options like grilled vegetables with goat cheese and roasted peppers, or the Spanish muffaletta with Serrano ham, Manchego cheese, olive salad and piquillo peppers.
-Artisanal salumi from a Mano shows up alongside mustard and fig mustarda accompaniments which pair well with a glass of crisp white or the elegant Angelini Tuttobene, an Italian Red.
+The Gusto menu begins with enticing starters like popcorn topped with black pepper or white truffle.
+A delightful array of selections include: avacado and steak toast iwth goat cheese, cauliflower and truffle flatbread pizza, and an arugula salad topped with grilled duck breast, and black olives.
+Favorite sandwich flavors can be enjoyed warm as a panini or slider with options like roasted pork with fontina cheese and paprika aioli, or the Spanish muffaletta with Serrano ham, Manchego cheese, olive salad and piquillo peppers.
+Artisanal salumi from a Mano shows up alongside mustard and fig mustarda accompaniments which pair well with a glass of crisp white or the elegant Girad "Artistry" from the Napa Valley.

 A wide variety of select red and white wines are available, as well as a premium bar with hand-crafted cocktails and local, domestic and imported beer.
 You might start with a refreshing Watermelon Mojito with Old New Orleans Rum and mint.
 The Canal Place Cooler with fresh lemonade, vodka and pomegranate will also tempt.
 Non-alcoholic selections like Italian sodas (Almond, Hibiscus and Blood Orange), and seasonally flavored (Ponchatoula Strawberry) house brewed teas tastefully slake thirst.
 Cafe au lait and espresso based drinks round out the menu.